Alec David Young

-His research following up the causes of the tragic Munich air crash of 1958, which resulted in the deaths of most of the Manchester United football team, was of great interest to the media, because in pinpointing the slush on the runway as the key factor, rather than the ice on the wings, the pilot of the aircraft was vindicated and the airport authorities were seen to be at fault in giving the go-ahead for take-off.
+The Munich air disaster of 1958 resulted in the deaths of most of the Manchester United football team.
+Edgar Fay headed an investigation of the crash, and Young consulted.
+The study concluded that slush on the runway was the key factor, rather than the ice on the wings, that caused the failed takeoff.
+The pilot of the aircraft was vindicated and the airport authorities were seen to be at fault in giving the go-ahead for take-off.

 Dora Young developed a brain tumor in 1968 and died in 1970.
 The following year daughter Judith married Herman Waldmann.
 His mother, a widow, then married Alec the widower.
 He formally retired in 1978 but continued to be very active academically with some collaborations on the research front, with consultancy both in the UK and abroad, guest lectures and the authorship of articles and several books.

 He was awarded an OBE in 1964, and elected a Fellow of the Royal Society in 1973.
 He was awarded the Ludwig-Prandtl-Ring from the Deutsche Gesellschaft für Luft- und Raumfahrt (German Society for Aeronautics and Astronautics) for "outstanding contribution in the field of aerospace engineering" in 1976.

 He is buried in the Jewish Section of Cambridge City Cemetery.